 "In the video we learn that the artist, Albrecht Dürer, never saw a real rhinoceros, and he based his artwork on a written description.
 He adds features to the rhinoceros, like skin that resembles a turtle shell.
 Drawing on your knowledge of artificial selection, what would humans need to do if they wanted to change the physical appearance of a rhinoceros?
-Can you think of other animals that have been changed by humans to produce desired traits?"
+What are some other animals that have been changed by humans to produce desired traits?"